microsoft/vscode-docs/docs/languages/rust.md

 ## Linting

 The Rust toolset includes a linter, clippy, to detect issues with your source code.
-While you can run clippy directly from the command line (`carge clippy`), the rust-analyzer extension integrates clippy warnings and errors directly in the editor and Problems view (`kb(workbench.actions.view.problems)`).
+While you can run clippy directly from the command line (`cargo clippy`), the rust-analyzer extension integrates clippy warnings and errors directly in the editor and Problems view.

 ![linter warning about an unused variable](images/rust/linter-warning.png)